johannajokio/johannajokio.github.io/posts/2022-10-31-smoking-prevalence.md

 ---
 In my first post, I'll explain how to process public health data to generate a map on R.

-I've taken a csv file with the number of current smokers in Scotland's health boards from [here](https://statistics.gov.scot/resource?uri=http%3A%2F%2Fstatistics.gov.scot%2Fdata%2Fscottish-health-survey-local-area-level-data).
+I've taken a csv file with the percentage of current smokers in Scotland's health boards from [here](https://statistics.gov.scot/resource?uri=http%3A%2F%2Fstatistics.gov.scot%2Fdata%2Fscottish-health-survey-local-area-level-data).

-You get a file with just four columns, one with the health board code and the rate of smoking for males and females and the total rate.
+You get a file with just four columns, one with the health board code, the rate of smoking for males and females, and the total rate.

 Basically, I tried a few packages and got stuck with various dependency errors.
 I used *sf* (simple features) and *sp* to read in and join the files.
 For the map, I ended up using `tmap` which is flexible and the syntax is nice and concise.